quentin452/RecurrentComplex/README.md

 # Recurrent Complex Arcana Rpg Continuation Edition

-This mod is a fork of https://www.curseforge.com/minecraft/mc-mods/recurrent-complex-patched
+This mod is a fork of https://www.curseforge.com/minecraft/mc-mods/recurrent-complex-patched which is a fork of https://www.curseforge.com/minecraft/mc-mods/recurrent-complex

+Even if the mod is described has "Arcana Rpg Continuation Edition" you can use it in your modpacks

-To see new changes thats maked in the fork you can see https://github.com/quentin452/RecurrentComplex/wiki
+To see all listed changes : https://github.com/quentin452/RecurrentComplex/wiki

 # Links to descriptions of my projects.